SP23-CSCE431/csce431-sprints-asce/README.md

 `rspec .`

 ## Execute Code
-`cd` into the directory where your app files are located in after downloading Run the following code in Powershell if using windows or the terminal using Linux/Mac docker start -ai sweet_spence
+`cd` into the directory where your app files are located in after cloning repository

+Run the following code in Powershell if using windows or the terminal using Linux/Mac

+`docker start -ai {your container name}`

 Install the app

 `bundle install && rails webpacker:install && rails db:create && db:migrate`

 Run the app

 `rails server --binding:0.0.0.0`

 The application can be seen using a browser and navigating to http://localhost:3000/

 ## Environmental Variables/Files